COVID 19 Office Protocols

-Given the information from the CDC and following the actions of our governor, we feel compelled to begin to institute a more “Strict” set of standards with regard to our interactions with our patients.
+Given the information from Riverside County Public Health, we are continuing to institute a more “Strict” set of standards with regard to our interactions with our patients.

 We have always had a careful hygienic protocol in our office (using disposable items whenever available, hand-disinfection with every patient, etc), but here are some precautions that go “above and beyond” our normal process – please note that some items IN BOLD may be asking YOU – our patients to do something DIFFERENT as well:

 - We will be calling all patients the day before their appointment to confirm and will ask them if they are certain they are free of any fever, chills or other flu-like symptoms AND have not been exposed to someone with those symptoms in the past week – if they are not certain or have been experiencing these symptoms -they will be re-scheduled for at least 2-3 weeks later.

 - We ask that patients come alone to their visits when possible.
 Appointments for younger patients with a need for parent/guardian will be accommodated, but we ask siblings remain home or with other parent/guardian outside the office.

 - We will be requiring our Wellness/Optos screenings to ensure both doctor, patient and staff safety (more information below).
 With most insurances the co-pay is $39.